godotengine/godot-docs/classes/class_tileset.rst

 Returns the subtile that's being used as an icon in an atlas/autotile given its coordinates.

-The subtile defined as the icon will be used as a fallback when the atlas/autotile's bitmask info is incomplete.
+The subtile defined as the icon will be used as a fallback when the atlas/autotile's bitmask information is incomplete.
 It will also be used to represent it in the TileSet editor.

 .. _class_TileSet_method_autotile_get_light_occluder: